 Patients have access to a range of clinical and support services at Dana-Farber/New Hampshire Oncology-Hematology, including:

-Medical oncology: Medical oncology care and outpatient infusion are provided by Dana-Farber Cancer Institute.
+Hematology/oncology: Medical oncology and hematology care and outpatient infusion are provided by Dana-Farber Cancer Institute.
 Infusion services include chemotherapy, as well as additional medications and treatments (such as hydration).
 Patients can receive their infusion in private or semi-private "bays," depending on their preference on a particular day.

 Genetic counseling: The genetic counseling program can help guide a personalized approach to treatment and identify a patient's risk of developing other cancers.
 Our team can also help individuals with a family history of cancer assess their cancer risk.